Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 *https://forum.image.sc/t/trackobjects-lap/14030*

- 1. Run "CP_analysis.py" script pointing the directory to the "FilterObjects.csv" that was output from CellProfiler
+ 1. Open "CP_analysis.py" script pointing the directory to the "FilterObjects.csv" that was output from CellProfiler.
+You also must specify:
- 2. The program is done when a graph is output display single cells' Area vs. Time
+  - if the data is from a timelapse (True) or not (False).
+  - pixel conversion factor for the objective used
+  - the time interval used
+  - if a timelapse, the directory and filname of the image you want to draw the tracks on (I suggest the stack of the phase channel only)
+  - output file name and directory (I at least suggest the omniposeAnalysis folder)
+  - the columns of data you want to take from the 'FilterCells.csv' generated from CellProfiler.
+There is a bunch of columns that CellProfiler measures that are not necessary for most of our analysis.
+This is where you can customize the output of the data for your  specific analysis needs.
+You just need to add the column names from 'FilterCells.csv' here that you want to keep.

+ 2. Run the script by pressing the 'play' button
+ 3. The program will display 'Finished!!!' when done.
- 3. Open the tracking '.tif' file that was output and assess the quality of the tracking
+ 4. For a timelapse, open the tracking '.tif' file that was output and assess the quality of the tracking
- 4. If tracking looks good, you can use the output '.csv' file to for further graphing of data, where each cell has been given a unique 'Cell ID' number
+ 5. If tracking looks good, you can use the output '.csv' file for further graphing of data, where each cell has been given a unique 'Cell ID' number.
+If tracking isn't great, you may have to play with the tracking parameters in CellProfiler

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Training a custom omnipose model